- Am I required to deposit my new publication?

 - When will my publication appear in the catalogue?

 - How will my publication be made available?

 - Does legal deposit apply to electronic publications?

-- What counts as Australian?
+- What counts as a Legal Deposit publication?

 - Do I need an ISBN, ISSN or ISMN to deposit?